Hitman: Codename 47

-Hitman: Codename 47 is a stealth video game developed by IO Interactive and published by Eidos Interactive exclusively for Microsoft Windows in November 2000, and the first entry in the series.
-In the game, players control Agent 47, a genetically enhanced human clone who is rigorously trained in methods of murder.
+Hitman: Codename 47 is a stealth video game developed by IO Interactive and published by Eidos Interactive exclusively for Microsoft Windows in November 2000.
+It is the first entry in the Hitman series.
+The player controls Agent 47, a genetically enhanced human clone who is rigorously trained in methods of murder.
 Upon escaping from his testing facility, 47 is hired by the International Contract Agency (ICA), a global contract killing organization.
 His missions take him to locations in Asia, Europe, and South America to assassinate wealthy and decadent criminals, at first seeming to share no connections with each other (beyond passing mentions to the service of each in the French Foreign Legion), but who are soon revealed to have all played a role in a larger conspiracy.
 The gameplay revolves around finding ways to stealthily reach and eliminate each target; to this end, players can make use of various tools, including disguises and suppressed weaponry.
 However, some levels are more action-focused and do not feature stealth as a possibility, instead playing like a traditional third-person shooter.

 Codename 47 received mixed reviews from critics, who praised the unique approach to stealth gameplay, considered revolutionary at the time, but criticised its difficulty, controls, and technical issues.
 It sold over 500,000 units by 2009.
 The game went on to launch the Hitman video game franchise, beginning with the first sequel, Hitman 2: Silent Assassin, in 2002.